adinathdundi/best_snomed/README.md

 This package fetches the best matching SNOMED CT code given an ICD code and patient context using DSPy and Ollama.

-## Installation modules:
+Step 1.
+Installation modules:
 ```
 pip install ollama
 ```
 ```
 pip install dspy
 ```
+Step 2.
 For Ollama, you need to import an LLM found here -> https://ollama.com/search For running a model:
 ```
 ollama run mistral
 ```
+Step 3.
 Usage
 Open a new jupyter notebook and import fetch_snomed_code module

 ```